heyyviv/heyyviv.github.io/_posts/2024-10-1-Skin-cancer.markdown

 In this competition, we  develop image-based algorithms to identify histologically confirmed skin cancer cases with single-lesion crops from 3D total body photos (TBP).
 The image quality resembles close-up smartphone photos, which are regularly submitted for telehealth purposes.
 Our binary classification algorithm could be used in settings without access to specialized care and improve triage for early skin cancer detection.

+Dermatoscope images reveal morphologic features not visible to the naked eye, but these images are typically only captured in dermatology clinics.
+Algorithms that benefit people in primary care or non-clinical settings must be adept to evaluating lower quality images.
+This competition leverages 3D TBP to present a novel dataset of every single lesion from thousands of patients across three continents with images resembling cell phone photos.

 # Evaluation

 ![table](/assets/isic_2.jpg)